FreeNo UploadJPG · PNG · WebP · GIF · BMP · SVGPixel Perfect

 BMP

-Lossless PNG export
+Lossless PNG

-Uncompressed bitmap converted to PNG
+Uncompressed bitmap pixels converted to lossless PNG for embedding.

 ✏️